 If you wish to support me, I accept Bitcoin.
 Decentralized currency is outside of the control of payment processors.
 It allows free trade between buyers and sellers and by using it you starve payment processors of money, of power.

-You are a speck of gold; every person is a speck of gold and companies amass us to generate power.
-Individually we are small but we are always pure gold—never forget your power.
-Companies want you to devalue yourself and to forfeit your power to them, like an art subscription that you forget to cancel.
+Companies want you to devalue yourself and forfeit your power to them, like an art subscription that you forget to cancel.

 Use your power to fund what you believe in.
 That is the world that you create.